noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // with optional do keyword
 for (x <- 1 to 10) do println(x * x)

+// super short syntax
+for i <- 0 until 3 do println(i)

 // nested for loop
 // prints i, then every j, 1, 678910